Epitome of British Bespoke Design

 Training and Skills

-I studied the art of Bespoke Tailoring at the London College of Fashion before going on to work in the fashion industry for brands such as Mulberry, the late Alexander McQueen, Pronovias, Suzanne Neville, Emilia Wickstead, Giles Deacon, Roland Mouret, Victoria Beckham, Karen Millen, Mathew Williamson, Nicole Farhi, etc, etc..
-My full list is too numerous to mention.
+Classically trained in the art of Bespoke Tailoring at the London College of Fashion before going on to work in the fashion industry for brands such as Mulberry, the late Alexander McQueen, Pronovias, Suzanne Neville, Emilia Wickstead, Giles Deacon, Roland Mouret, Victoria Beckham, Karen Millen, Mathew Williamson, Nicole Farhi, etc, etc..
+The entire list of names is too numerous to mention.

 Working with the Biggest Names in the Fashion Industry

-From my time working with some of the most talented Fashion Designers in the business and also from teaching others, I fully appreciate why the designer, as visionary, must be applauded for their work.
-But equally saddened at how slow the industry has been to recognize the work of the skills that enable the designer's vision to arrive on a stage; as that is ultimately where the true art lies.
+From my time working with some of the most talented Fashion Designers in the business and also during my career as a fashion lecturer, I fully appreciate why the designer, as visionary, must be applauded for their work.
+On the other hand, I'm saddened at how slow the industry has been to recognize the talent behind the big names who enable their work to arrive on a stage; as that is ultimately where the true art lies.

 Handcrafting bespoke gowns for high profile clients is an art form.
-My most favored skill (that my clients benefit from), is my ability to create discreet internal corsetry that is supportive, redefines the waistline, and elongates the body.
+My most favored skill (that my clients benefit from), is my appreciation of the female forms and its needs.
+I can fashion a discreet internal corsetry to support, redefine the bust and waistline,elongate the body,obliterating the need for additional foundations.

-My most famous names?
+Famous names?
 Jennifer Lopez, Reese Witherspoon, Rosamund Pike, Linda Evangelista.
-And of course a few Russian oligarchs whilst working for Ralph and Russo – but I never even got to see those as they have whisked away the moment they are finished.
+And of course Russian oligarchs whilst working for Ralph and Russo – most of which I never even got to see due to protocols

-I am a member of the Guild of Master Craftsman.
-A body whose work it is to enable the public to distinguish the work of a qualified craftsman from those who are not.
+Underpinning my work is my membership to the Guild of Master Craftsman.
+A professional body whose work is to enable the public to distinguish the work of a qualified craftsman from others.

 As Featured in...